-- 1. Create new Vita, only WCU work - 2.
+- 1. Now, create new Vita, only WCU work - 2.
 Talk to your Department Chair: - a.
-Who is my Dept. Eval Committee? - b.
-I need a copy of our Dept. Teacher-Scholar model - c.
+Who is on my Department Evaluation Committee? - b.
+I need a copy of our Department Teacher-Scholar Model - c.
 Does our department use a special form for peer evaluation? - d.
 What appropriate service opportunities should I be doing? (don't overextend yourself!!) - 3.
 Teaching (or primary assignment) observed by 2 faculty peers and Dept. chair in first semester.
 Showcase your classroom repertoire at its broadest. - 4.
 Collect informal feedback on courses from students (You won't get formal feedback in time to make changes for next semester). - 5.
 Make sure SRIS (formal student feedback) are administered in your courses. - 6.
 Grades due on Tuesday after exam week (usually by 3 pm) - 7.
 Year 1 Evaluation starts mid-January.
 During break put a packet together for your Dept. Eval Committee.
 (Don't wait for them to approach you!) - 8.
-During Spring, make sure 2 peers observe your teaching; make sure SRIS are collected in all classes. - $9\cdot$ Plan new service activities for next Fall, many elections are in March-April - 10 · Revisit what you are doing · DON'T overextend yourself · Pace yourself - 11.
+During Spring, make sure 2 peers observe your teaching and SRIS are collected in all classes. - 9.
+Plan new service activities for next Fall, many elections are in March-April - 10 · Revisit what you are doing · DON'T overextend yourself · Pace yourself - 11.
 During summer, organize evidence from previous year, put together packet